noopkat/sparkfun-azure-iot-adventure/README.md

 Open up your SparkFun box and insert the ESP8266 module into the breadboard as shown.
 ![ESP8266 Setup](./images/esp8266_turn_on.png)
-Plug in your SparkFun Think ESP8266 to an available USB port using the provided cable and turn the power ON by using the indicated switch on the device.
+Plug in your SparkFun Thing ESP8266 to an available USB port using the provided cable and turn the power ON by using the indicated switch on the device.
 The power LED indicator should light red.

 ### Install ESP8266 Board Support Package
 Since the ESP8266 is a relatively new device we'll need to install some optional packages to instruct the Arduino environment on how to compile/program the board.